 Here’s what you can do with this bulk of free time:

-- First and foremost, you can get your grades up.
-If you historically find yourself short on time to do homework and test studying of the highest quality, you’ll be able to devote more time to doing a better job in school.
+- Get your grades up: If you historically find yourself short on time to do homework and test prep of the highest quality, you’ll be able to devote more time to doing a better job in school.

-- Pursuing a deep interest and making notable achievements.
-This is more impressive to college admissions committees than typical activities and will benefit you personally as you explore developing passions.
+- Pursue a deep interest and make notable achievements: This is more impressive to college admissions committees than typical activities and will benefit you personally as you explore developing passions.

-- Just spending that time doing things that truly make you happier.
-If you're really stressed out all the time, chances are you're spending time on something that's not making you happy nor adding much to your college application.
+- Spend that time doing things that truly make you happier: If you're really stressed out all the time, chances are you're spending time on something that's not making you happy or adding much to your college application.
 Dropping it will be a breath of fresh air.

 A clear exception to the rule above is if you really enjoy your activity.
-If you really really like volleyball but will only play at junior varsity level, then keep on doing it.
-Happiness is important, and it’s usually better to be happy and unoptimized than miserable and optimized.
+If you really really like volleyball but only play at junior-varsity level, then keep on doing it.
+Happiness is important, and it’s usually better to be happy and un-optimized than miserable and optimized.

 In all other cases, it’s just silly to do one of these activities at a mediocre level at the expense of schoolwork or other helpful things.